 The health of an underwater ecosystem is also maintained by its plants and animals.
 When species become endangered, it is a sign of an ecosystem's imbalance.
 This balance is difficult to maintain: the loss of one species often triggers the loss of others. ...
 By saving endangered species, we are ultimately protecting all animals on this planet.

-We thank you for your supporting us in our venture through the purchase of our products.
+We thank you for your supporting us and the charities we help through the purchase of our products.
 Be sure to follow us on Instagram, Pinterest and Twitter to learn about our products, see pictures and videos of "save the ocean" volunteer events we participate in throughout the year and find out ways you can help even if you are across the world away!